Why Group Therapy Works For Treating Addiction

 Group Therapy At On Call Treatment Center

 Group therapy is one component of the comprehensive treatment plans at our recovery centers.
-Whether you’re in residential treatment, partial hospitalization, intensive outpatient program, or outpatient treatment, group therapy and individual therapy are likely part of your treatment plan.
+Whether you’re in residential treatment, day treatment, intensive outpatient program, or outpatient treatment, group therapy and individual therapy are likely part of your treatment plan.

 We also offer a selection of traditional, alternative, and trauma therapies, so you are addressing addiction and mental health issues in different ways.
 If you or a loved one is struggling with substance abuse, reach out to us today to see how we can help.